Frequently Asked Questions

 Report Findings

-3. What are the prevalence estimates for ASD in Minnesota?
+3. What are the prevalence estimates for ASD in MN?

 Using data from 2020, MN-ADDM researchers found 1 in 34 (3.0%) 8-year-old children were identified with ASD in parts of Anoka, Hennepin, and Ramsey counties.
 The overall ADDM Network estimate of those identified with ASD was 1 in 44 (2.3%) 8-year-olds in communities where ASD was tracked in 2020.